easystats/performance/tests/testthat/_snaps/check_dag.md

       Identification of direct effects

       Incorrectly adjusted!
-      To estimate the direct effect, do not adjust for .
+      To estimate the direct effect, at least adjust for `x1` and `x2`.
+Currently, the model does not adjust for any variables.

       Identification of total effects

       Incorrectly adjusted!
-      To estimate the total effect, do not adjust for .
+      To estimate the total effect, at least adjust for `x1`.
+Currently, the model does not adjust for any variables.

 ---